2020 National Science Week

 In the lead up to National Science Week 2020, the Wonder of Science Flying Scientists created a series of videos explaining their fields of study and fun experiments you can try at home.
 Take a look at the videos on the Wonder of Science website.

-The Wonder of Science team are also holding live virtual events during National Science Week 2020 featuring a Flying Scientist visiting schools around regional Queensland:
+The Wonder of Science team also held live virtual events during National Science Week 2020 featuring a Flying Scientist visiting schools around regional Queensland:

 - Happy Valley State School, Happy Valley